 Good digestion of the foods we consume is at the root of optimal nutrition and ultimate overall health.

 In Ayurveda, herbal substances like cardamom are considered digestive spices that can be used to encourage proper digestion and assimilation of food nutrients as well as make heavier foods easier to digest.
 These herbs stimulate digestive juices and increase Agni or "digestive fire."
 Along with cardamom, others may include ginger, cumin, and cinnamon.

 volatile oil compounds in cardamom, in particular, have strong carminative and antispasmodic

 actions that can be helpful for nausea, bloating, belching, or

 Cardamom pods, seeds or powder infused into hot water or warm milk is a classic Ayurvedic preparation for indigestion.
 Standard tea recipes usually call for about 2-4 crushed cardamom pods for every cup of water.
-Or, roughly about a 1/4 - 1/2 teaspoon of powder.
+Or, roughly about 1/4 - 1/2 teaspoon of powder.

 It can likewise be incorporated into digestive bitter

 formulas to increase the effectiveness of other herbs traditionally used